 Sexual assault, relationship violence, and stalking are crimes of power and control that reflect a blatant disregard for the feelings and rights of others.
 These crimes of power can happen anywhere, at any time, to anyone.
-According to the National Sexual Violence Resource Center (2018), an estimated 1 in 5 women and 1 in 67 men in the United States have experienced attempted or completed rape in their lives.
+According to the National Sexual Violence Resource Center (2022), an estimated 1 in 5 women in the United States have experienced attempted or completed rape in their lives, and almost 25% of men in the U.S. experienced some form of sexual violence in their lifetime.
 These statistics are alarming.
 AIAM does not tolerate violence or intimidation and is prepared to respond to these incidents.
 AIAM provides programs and services that focus on education, prevention, and response to sex offenses, relationship violence and stalking in conjunction with local social services agencies.